mitmshah/Courseassignments/README.md

 2. Machine Learning MOOC course by Andrew NG on coursera

-The assignments are in the respective folders
+The assignments for the courses are in the respective folders